-Red Fork Falls Trail is a 0.9 mile lightly trafficked out and back trail located near Unicoi, TN that features a waterfall and is only recommended for very experienced adventurers.
+Red Fork Falls Trail is a 0.9 mile lightly trafficked out and back trail located near Unicoi, Tennessee that features a waterfall and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Well it was a good hike I like to fail I do have a bad ankle but it was fun someone told me it was an easy hike just keep in mind that it's not but have fun